 Traveling with a dog is fun, but sometimes even good doggies decide that a new type of squirrel is vastly more exciting than getting back into the car at a rest stop.
 Sometimes they get away, and that’s scary.
 If you need a collar-mount tracking device for your outdoor adventures, the Garmin T 5 is a great choice.
 Use it in conjunction with the Garmin Alpha® 100 handheld device to keep track of your dog from up to nine miles away.
 The top-mounted, high-sensitivity GPS/GLONASS receiver can update your dog's location as often as every 2.5 seconds, which will give you some peace-of-mind when you travel to new places.
 But hold that leash tight, anyway, okay?

 Adding a dash cam to your vehicle is a great way to capture your unique driving experience

 Most roads and interstates are little more than long ribbons of pavement connecting one exit full of flair-filled theme restaurants to the next one.
 But not all of them.
 Some roads are flat-out spectacular for both drivers and passengers.
 If your route is going to involve time on some of the continent’s most amazing stretches of roadway, add a dash cam to your driving kit.
 It’s a great way to capture every switchback and scenic view for later viewing.

 You can also document the foolish thing the guy in front of you just did, which can be handy if you happen to get into a fender-bender.
-Speaking of which, a dash cam like the Garmin Dash Cam Mini is nice to have around town, too, because we all know how bad the drivers are in (choose a state).
+Speaking of which, a dash cam is nice to have around town, too, because we all know how bad the drivers are in (choose a state).

 Tune in, tune out